Mindscape

 “So you don’t go to hospital?”

-one of her paternal aunts did find out.
-She is
+paternal aunts did find out.
+She is supposed to be

-had vowed that when she came back to life again, she
+when she came back to life again, she would never be

 “Of course, of course…”

-drug.
 Philly called out to me.
-He wanted to know
+He wanted to know what was

-what was happening, but what could I say to him –
+happening, but what could I say to him – that I

-that I recalled a familiar memory all of a sudden in
+recalled a familiar memory all of a sudden in years

-years or that I remembered an aspect of who I was
+or that I remembered an aspect of who I was because

 “I am good,” I said to him.